tari-project/tari/RFC/src/Glossary.md

 ## CommitteeSelectionStrategy
-[CommitteeSelectionStrategy]: #committeeselectionstrategy "A strategy for the DAN to select candidates for the committee from the available registered Validator Nodes"
+[CommitteeSelectionStrategy]: #committeeselectionstrategy "A strategy for an Asset Issuer to select candidates for the committee from the available registered Validator Nodes who responded to the nomination call for that asset"
-A strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes.
-The VNs will need accept the nomination to become part of the committee.
+A strategy for an Asset Issuer to select candidates for the committee from the available registered Validator Nodes who responded to the nomination call for that asset.

 ## ConsensusStrategy